+Of course, there's Daryl Hannah herself, who made depicting a mermaid look so easy that it would only be later, after many other actresses tried to do the same with varying degrees of success, that it would be clear how much skill it took to use that tail and act underwater.
 According to an interview with Daryl in the 20th Anniversary DVD, she'd been swimming like a "mermaid" (that is, with her legs tied together) ever since she was a kid, so when she was given the role of Madison, it was a dream come true, and she even swam better than the stunt women who were supposed to double for her.
-The only real disappointment for me about the movie is that there weren't enough underwater scenes.